cyrilmhansen/kistaverk/WORKINPROGRESS.md

 Keep this file short and actionable.
 Update it at the end of each session.

 ## Status (2025-12-01)
+- **PDF Reordering**: Implemented page reordering logic (`reorder_pages` in `pdf.rs`) and UI integration.
+Users can now specify a new page order (e.g., "2, 1, 3") to restructure PDF documents.
+Includes unit tests for logic verification.
 - **ZIP Extraction**: Implemented full ZIP extraction ("Extract All" and single file "Extract") with directory traversal protection (Zip Slip).
 Added unit tests for path sanitization.
 - **File Inspector**: Upgraded "File Info" to "File Inspector".
 Now includes a 512-byte hex dump preview and UTF-8 text detection check.
 - **Refactoring Complete**: `lib.rs` size reduced by extracting UI rendering logic to feature modules (`misc_screens.rs`, `file_info.rs`, `hashes.rs`, `text_viewer.rs`, `sensor_logger.rs`) and shared helpers to `ui.rs`.
 Codebase is more modular and easier to maintain.